Reclaiming Autonomy in Mental Health

 Coming to ATMC for inpatient treatment may be easier than you imagined, since we are insurance friendly, can help with arranging transport, and our complement of over 40 staff are here to assist you.
 You are invited to call us directly or email us for more information on enrollment.

-However, we understand that not everyone can take advantage of an inpatient program due to time, work or other constraints.
-We would point you to other holistic-based resources that may be more immediately accessible such as acam.org and IMMH.org where you can find like-minded professionals, nutritional psychiatrists, naturopaths, and more holistic-based practitioners who are ready to help and guide you in your recovery journey toward medication independence.
+However, we understand that not everyone can take advantage of an inpatient program due to time, work, or other constraints.
+We would point you to other holistic-based resources that may be more immediately accessible, such as acam.org and IMMH.org, where you can find like-minded professionals, nutritional psychiatrists, naturopaths, and more holistic-based practitioners who are ready to help and guide you in your recovery journey toward medication independence.

 Prepare to Declare Your Medication Independence Day

-Medication may have helped overcome an initial crisis, but perhaps now what is needed more is to begin to prepare your own medication independence.
+Medication may have helped overcome an initial crisis, but perhaps now what is needed more is to begin to prepare for your own medication independence.
 We strongly caution against abruptly stopping or experimenting with these potent medications on your own.
-Always seek guidance from someone you trust, and who you feels truly understands your situation and is sympathetic and nonjudgmental towards helping you.
+Always seek guidance from someone you trust, and who you feel truly understands your situation and is sympathetic and nonjudgmental towards helping you.

 Not only in July, but each and every day at ATMC is someone’s “medication independence day.”
-And each day we are privileged to witness the life-changing results of our residents, who come to us from all over the world for empowerment, hope, and recovery success.
+And each day, we are privileged to witness the life-changing results of our residents, who come to us from all over the world for empowerment, hope, and recovery success.

 With the individualized supplement protocol; sauna; amazing therapy; organic, nutrient-dense food; & loving environment, my tapering process went smoothly.
 I am now fully off all my meds.
 My brain has come back, I see more, feel more, sleep better.
 I feel more balanced & more in touch with who I am & what I need to do. ~T. (graduate)